teomyth/contexify/docs-site/docs/intro.md

   }
 }

-// Define a service that depends on logger
+// Define a service that depends on the logger
 @injectable()
 class UserService {
   constructor(@inject('services.LoggerService') private logger: LoggerService) {}